-For Kentuckians with long-term disabilities, disability benefits are available through the Social Security Administration (SSA) programs or their employer’s worker’s compensation insurance.
-In some cases, disabled workers may be able to obtain benefits through group disability insurance.
+For Kentuckians with long-term disabilities, disability benefits are available through Social Security's programs or their employer's worker's compensation insurance.
+In some cases, disabled workers may be able to obtain benefits through long-term group disability insurance.

 There are two SSA programs available to those seeking disability benefits.
 The eligibility requirements for these programs differ slightly, but some applicants may, in fact, qualify for both.

-After submitting the applications forms to the SSA, either through a Kentucky field office, over a toll-free phone line (800-772-1213), or online at www.ssa.org, Kentucky's Disability Determination Service (DDS), which is managed by the Cabinet for Health and Family Services (CHFS) reviews the application.
+You can submit the applications forms to the SSA either through a Kentucky field office (there are 26), over a toll-free phone line (800-772-1213), or online at www.ssa.org.
+After Social Security screens the application for initial eligibility requirements, Kentucky's Disability Determination Service (DDS), which is managed by the Cabinet for Health and Family Services (CHFS), reviews the application for medical eligibility.

 Here is the contact information for Kentucky's DDS (there are two locations):

 Louisville, Kentucky 40201